-- Audit and Risk Management Committee; and - People and Culture Committee.
+- · Audit and Risk Management Committee; and - People and Culture Committee.

-Each of these committees operate in accordance with specific charters approved by our Board, which sets out its composition, functions and responsibilities.
+Each of these committees operate in accordance with specific charters approved by our Board, which sets out its composition, functions, and responsibilities.

 In addition, our Board may establish ad-hoc committees or delegate authority to existing committees to oversee specific activities.
-In 2022/23 a Board Investment Sub-Committee undertook a review of the investment strategy for surplus cash and appointed an independent financial institution to manage investments.
+A Board Investment Sub-Committee reviews the investment strategy for surplus cash in conjunction with financial advisors.

-Details of the number of committee meetings held during the year and individual directors' attendance at these meetings can be found in the 2023 Directors' Report.
+Details of the number of committee meetings held during the year and individual directors' attendance at these meetings can be found in the 2024 Directors' Report.
 Details of the qualifications and experience of committee members can also be found in the Directors' Report.